doogie-bigmack/unifi_ai_agents_tuner/README.md

 - **Python 3.12** installed on your machine.
 You can download it from [here](https://www.python.org/downloads/).
 - **Git** installed for version control.
 Download it from [here](https://git-scm.com/downloads).
 - An **OpenAI API Key**.
 Sign up and obtain your API key from [OpenAI](https://platform.openai.com/signup).
-- Create a local account on your unifi dream machine or controller and obtain the api credentials.
+- Create a local account on your UniFi Dream Machine or controller and obtain the API credentials.

 ## Installation